zeelos/cp-docker-images/docs/tutorials/clustered-deployment-sasl.rst

 Docker Compose: Setting Up a Three Node Confluent Platform Cluster with SASL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before you get started, you will first need to install `Docker <https://docs.docker.com/engine/installation/>`_ and `Docker Compose <https://docs.docker.com/compose/install/>`_.
-Once you've done that, you can follow the steps below to start up the Confluent Platform services.
+Once you've done that, you can follow the steps below to start up the |cp| services.

 #.
 Follow sections 1, 2 and 3 in :ref:`docker-client-setup-3-node-sasl` to create a docker-machine and generate the SSL credentials.